Tomev/qcflow/docs/source/llms/tracing/search-traces.rst

 ===============================

 This page describes various ways to search and retrieve traces in QCFlow.
 QCFlow provides two methods for this purpose:
-:py:meth:`MlflowClient.search_traces() <qcflow.client.MlflowClient.search_traces>` and :py:func:`qcflow.search_traces`.
+:py:meth:`QCFlowClient.search_traces() <qcflow.client.QCFlowClient.search_traces>` and :py:func:`qcflow.search_traces`.

-- :py:meth:`MlflowClient.search_traces() <qcflow.client.MlflowClient.search_traces>`: This method allows you to filter traces using experiment IDs, filter strings, and other parameters.
+- :py:meth:`QCFlowClient.search_traces() <qcflow.client.QCFlowClient.search_traces>`: This method allows you to filter traces using experiment IDs, filter strings, and other parameters.

 - :py:func:`qcflow.search_traces`: A higher-level fluent API that returns a pandas DataFrame, with each row representing a trace.
-It supports the same filtering capabilities as `MlflowClient.search_traces` and additionally allows you to specify fields to extract from traces.
+It supports the same filtering capabilities as `QCFlowClient.search_traces` and additionally allows you to specify fields to extract from traces.
 See :ref:`extract_fields` for details.

 The pandas Dataframe returned by the :py:func:`qcflow.search_traces` API consists of the following columns by default: